Toylerrr/MiniLauncher/README.md

 pyinstaller --onefile --noconsole  main.py

+There is a compiled EXE within the releases but remember kids dont run random programs you find online... but im not your Mom.
+[I also guarantee its safe](https://media1.tenor.com/m/185-dSml7bsAAAAd/trust-me-aladdin.gif).

 Change the config next to the exe and change the image to what ever you want it to be.